ionos-cloud/ionosctl/docs/subcommands/DNS/record/delete.md

       --no-headers         When using text output, don't print headers -o, --output string      Desired output format [text|json] (default "text") -q, --quiet              Quiet output
-  -i, --record-id string   The ID (UUID) of the DNS record.
+  -i, --record-id string   The ID or name of the DNS record.
 Required together with --zone or -a -v, --verbose            Print step-by-step process when running command -z, --zone string        The zone of the target record.
 If --all is set, filter --all deletion by limiting to records within this zone
 ```